 The tallgrass prairies within the Rocky Flats National Wildlife Refuge are home to several rare species of grass.
 These include the big bluestem grass, switchgrass and dropseed.

 The mixed prairie grasslands get their name from the mix of mountain grasses and plains grasses found there.
 Within the Rocky Flats National Wildlife Refuge one can find an abundance of bluestem grass, both big and small.
 Bluestem grasses are characteristic of plains grasslands.
 One can also find mountain muhly and Porter’s aster, grasses that are normally characteristic of mountainous areas.

 The presence of these two types of grasslands in the same area is fairly unique, making the Rocky Flats National Wildlife Refuge a rarity amongst grasslands.
 Studies show great stability of these grasslands ecosystems so many more generations should be able to enjoy them for years to come, including those lucky enough to live nearby who can gaze upon them every day!

-Learn more about the wildlife at the Rocky Flats Wildlife Refuge here!
+Learn more about the wildlife in the Rocky Flats National Wildlife Refuge here!